 Announcement of opportunity: CZO SAVI International Scholars Program

 A major goal of the SAVI is to develop international collaborations, including young scientists who will advance CZ science throughout their careers.
 Toward this end, applications should stress the interdisciplinary as well as international aspects of the proposed work.
-Applicants can propose CZ research activities at any sites or laboratories globally.
-Proposals applicable to research themes of 2016 international CZO working groups will be viewed favorably: concentration-discharge relations, carbon flux balances for soil organic matter, and measuring and predicting spatial variations in architecture of the CZ.
-Ongoing and future collaborations with and connections to existing CZOs, and those proposals advancing cross-site science at multiple CZOs will be prioritized.
+Applicants can propose CZ research activities at any sites or laboratories globally, though we have identified field and laboratory sites that have already expressed interest in hosting students (contact email@example.com for information).
+Ongoing and future collaborations with and connections to existing CZOs will be viewed favorably, and those proposals advancing cross-site science at multiple CZOs will be prioritized.
 Applicants are also free to propose scientific endeavors associated with other sites.

 We anticipate funding 3-7 applicants with amounts ranging from ~$3000-$7000 each to support travel and research-related expenses; no overhead or stipend costs can be included in the proposed budgets.
 This funding is not for travel to conferences.
 Successful applicants will be obligated to provide a two-page report documenting the overall results of the work as well as a description of how the activity will help to advance their career, and to provide confirmation that they have obtained necessary research agreements and any legally required collecting, import, and export permits for samples, instrumentation, and data.

 Applicants should send a 3-page proposal describing the proposed research activities, budget and anticipated outcomes.
 The single-pdf-file application packet should also include a C.V., letter of recommendation from the applicant’s primary advisor, and a letter of support from the appropriate contact person at the overseas host institution.
 Applications should be sent to Tim White (firstname.lastname@example.org) by March 1, 2015.